khynguyen/mcb185_homework/participation.md

 - Week 1
 	+ Went to class Tuesday
 	+ Went to class Thursday
-	+ Introduced my self to Jule
+	+ Introduced myself to Jule (Joule?), who was sitting on my right
+	+ Introduced myself to another girl on my left, I can't remember her name.
+I think it was Leah?
-	+ Total points: 3
+	+ Total points: 4
 - Week 2
 	+ Went to class Tuesday
+	+ Went to class Thursday
 - Week 3
 - Week 4
 - Week 5